EminDri/linux-bandit/level0.md

 Port: 2220

 Solution:
-Used ssh -p 2220 bandit0@bandit.labs.overthewire.org
+Used '''ssh -p 2220 bandit0@bandit.labs.overthewire.org'''

 Thought Process:
 - ssh command is the command which is used to enter an SSH.